-Suppose that in one of the subgroups, $s$, the sample genotypes concentrate in one of the three genotype categories.
-This situation might arise, for example, in cross-population genetic studies, where it is not uncommon to observe SNPs that are quite variable in some populations, but with little or no variation in other populations.
-Intuitively, in this case, subgroup $s$ will contain little or no information for testing the global null hypothesis.
-Indeed, this will be correctly reflected in the standard error for the effect size, $\delta_s$, being large, and this will in turn result in study $s$ not contributing to the Bayes Factor.
-For example, it is easy to see that, for large $\delta_s$ (formally, in the limit $\delta_s \rightarrow \infty$), the ABF (\ref{abf.es}) is unaffected by the association data in study $s$ ($T_s$); and a similar result holds for the exact Bayes Factor (appendix \ref{bf.comp.appx}) and for both EE and ES models.
-In other words, the Bayesian procedure correctly reflects the non-informativeness of the data from study $s$.
-Although this property seems very intuitive and one might expect every reasonable statistical procedure to possess it, many widely-used methods to combining results across studies do not have this property (e.g. Fisher's combined probability test).
+Suppose that in one subgroup, $s$, sample genotypes vary very little.
+This might arise, for example, in cross-population genetic studies, if one SNP allele is very rare in one population.
+Intuitively, subgroup $s$ then contains little information for testing $H_0$.
+Indeed, this will be reflected in the standard error for the effect size, $\delta _s$, being large, which will result in study~$s$ contributing little to the BF.
+Specifically, in the limit $\delta_s \rightarrow\infty$, the ABF (\ref{abfes}) is unaffected by the association data in study $s$ ($T_s$); a similar result holds for the exact BF (Appendix~A of the supplementary material [\citet{suppA}]) and for both EE and ES.
+Thus, the BF correctly reflects the noninformativeness of the data from study $s$.
+Although one might expect every reasonable statistical procedure to possess this very intuitive property, many widely used methods do not (e.g., Fisher's combined probability test).

-\subsection{Extreme Models and Connections with Frequentist Tests}
+\subsection{Extreme models and connections with frequentist tests}

 The proposed models are very flexible, covering a wide range of types and degrees of heterogeneity by setting different values for $(\phi, \omega)$ (or $k$ in the CEFN prior).
-In this section, we discuss the two extremes of no heterogeneity (``fixed effects") and maximum heterogeneity, and establish connections between Bayesian and frequentist testing approaches in these settings.
+Here we discuss the two extremes of no heterogeneity (``fixed effects'') and maximum heterogeneity, and establish connections with frequentist testing approaches in these settings.

-\subsubsection{The Fixed Effects Model}

-A fixed effects model assumes genetic effects are homogeneous across subgroups.
-In the ES model this corresponds to setting $\phi = 0$, since this ensures $b_s=\bar b$ for all $s$.
-Similarly, in the EE model setting $\psi=0$ ensures $\beta_s=\bar{\beta}$ for all $s$.
+\subsubsection{The fixed effects model}

-Since fixed effects analyses are widely used, we now briefly divert to connect our notation and models to existing methods.
-In the cases $\phi=0$ and $\psi=0$ the test statistics $\tes$ and $\tee$ defined above have particularly simple forms, being a weighted sum of the individual $T_s$ statistics from each study (often referred to as a weighted sum of $Z$ scores when the sample sizes are large).
-In particular, they are of the form
+The fixed effects model assumes genetic effects to be homogeneous across subgroups, and corresponds to $\phi=0$ in ES or $\psi=0$ in~EE.
+In these cases the test statistics $\mathcal{T}_{\mathrm{ES}}$ and $\mathcal{T}_{\mathrm{EE}}$ have particularly simple forms, being a weighted sum of individual $T_s$ statistics from each study (often referred to as a weighted sum of $Z$ scores when sample sizes are large).
+Specifically,